Global Trade Exchange: 2007: DHS Secretary Chertoff spearheads project

-"DHS," Chertoff said, "is piloting, on a voluntary basis, a system that would provide expanded global access to trade information."
-This system would involve the submission of an even broader range of data by a wider variety of supply chain actors to a third-party global trade exchange (GTX) that could be accessed by government agencies.
-More information would allow CBP to be more precise in identifying risks and to thus conduct fewer and better-targeted container inspections.
-Chertoff stressed that the GTX operator would be a "trusted aggregator" and that there would be "a stringent rule set" to make sure that sensitive business information is not "divulged or shared to competitors."
-He noted that CBP hopes to put out a request for proposal on such a system in the "very near future"."

 Although never fully explained in terms of content, the Global Trade Exchange was noted as being one of the three pillars of the U.S. Customs and Border Protection (CBP) strategy for trade data-gathering.

-The Global Trade Exchange was touted as a ready-made project run by a private-sector company in cooperation with foreign governments; data was to have been obtained on a voluntary basis by companies.
-On July 26, 2007 Senator Patty Murray added the GTX to the Department of Homeland Security Appropriations budget, by adding Amendment (S.2499) into H.R.
+Global Trade Exchange (GTX) was touted as a valuable DHS intelligence project which was "OTS" (off the shelf) and ready to acquire from a private-sector company in cooperation with foreign governments; data was to have been obtained on a voluntary basis by companies.
+On July 26, 2007 Senator Patty Murray added the GTX to the Department of Homeland Security Appropriations budget, by adding Amendment (S.2499) to another bill of Senator Robert Byrd and Senator Thad Cochran into H.R.
 2638.

 Controversy about secrecy

 U.S. trade groups expressed strong displeasure at the sudden implementation of the new project, as well as with the general lack of transparency, public interaction, and disclosure about GTX.
 These groups found the lack of information regarding justification for, and modalities such as were related to, data-sharing with foreign governments, particularly disturbing.

 These U.S. trade groups provided formal complaints and testimony to various Federal agencies, as well as various Congressional Committees and Subcommittees.
 These communications noted concerns that they didn't know the business-reporting sources of data nor what the data were; these groups were normally very involved with such definitions.
-Also, DHS mentions of using the GTX to share private sector data with foreign governments caused US industry risible worries about business data confidentiality.
+Also, DHS mentions of using the GTX to share private sector data with foreign governments caused US industry to express concerns about business data confidentiality.
 In December 2007, a request for quote and statement of work were put forth by the DHS.

 Congressional funding awarded in July 2007

 Despite the controversy, Global Trade Exchange was allocated $13 million as part of the DHS section of the 2008 Consolidated Appropriations Budget, in January 2008.
 Northrop Grumman presented the GTX in late February as part of wider DOD supply-chain "GEX" data-warehousing projects.

-This legislation was drafted by House Homeland Security Chief Counsel Denise Krepp.